Got some questions about Flipside? Here are some answers

 Mindsets are the way we look at things - a collection of beliefs and thoughts that will influence our behaviour in response to different situations.
 In other words, behaviours are the expression of someone’s mindset.
 And behaviours are the building blocks of developing skills.

-Skills are the ability to do something well and at Flipside we consider two types of skills sets:
+Skills are the ability to do something well.
+We consider two types of skills sets:

 Who is involved?

-A New Direction leads on recruitment.
+Create Jobs leads on recruitment.
 We also deliver the course's core employability modules, supporting every trainee into work during and after the programme through 1-1s, workshops and inspire sessions.
-Through our Create Jobs programme we work closely with young Londoners and have expertise in creating experiential and employer-led employment courses.

 The Skills Lab is an Innovations Consultancy which facilitates cultural change that allows people to develop soft-skills needed to learn, work and lead happy lives.
 They have designed the industry training modules alongside the employers and are responsible for pastoral care, the programme’s day to day running and the personal effectiveness modules.

-Flipside is funded by the London Legacy Development Corporation who help bring opportunities to residents of the four Olympic boroughs.
+Flipside is funded and developed by the London Legacy Development Corporation who help bring opportunities to residents of the four Olympic boroughs.

 What would I be doing day-to-day?

-You will be working collaboratively with a group of 12 Flipside participants across two waves of project design, development and delivery.
+You will be working collaboratively with a group of other participants across two waves of project design, development and delivery.
 You will be based at employer offices and a working space within Here East (inside the Queen Elizabeth Olympic Park).

 How many people will get guaranteed interviews?